-6.1 The NHS Knowledge and Skills Framework (KSF), and other relevant competency frameworks, are tools for describing the knowledge and skills staff need to apply at work in order to deliver high quality services.
-The KSF can be used to support the annual system of review and development for staff and it has been designed to apply to all staff covered by Agenda for Change contracts.
-Employers may use the NHS KSF or other skills/competency frameworks, which are in line with the KSF principles.
+6.1 The NHS Knowledge and Skills Framework (KSF), and other relevant competency frameworks, are tools for describing the knowledge and skills staff need to apply at work to deliver high quality services.
+The KSF can be used to support the annual system of performance review and development for staff and has been designed to apply to all staff covered by Agenda for Change contracts..